 - The seven-dimensional Legion, which appeared in both the Doctor Who New Adventures and the Doctor Who Missing Adventures, aren't even contiguous in three dimensions.

-- In The Dresden Files, there is a semi-divine being known as a Skinwalker, or Naagloshii.
+- There is a semi-divine being known as a Skinwalker, or Naagloshii.
 Just to look at it resembles a powerful bestial creature (with the ability to shape-shift).
 Certainly frightening, but by no means incomprehensible.
 However, when Harry uses his Wizard's Sight on it, even briefly, the effect is almost mind-shattering.
 The Naagloshii's true form is so inherently wrong that it literally takes hours for Harry to dissemble enough to function normally again (and he has to be careful not to think about it otherwise it reduces him to near unconsciousness).
+This is made even worse by the nature of the Sight, in that things that are Seen are remembered with perfect fidelity forever.

 - It is implied that the powerful movers and shakers of the supernatural world have similar (if not so utterly abominable) forms.
 The Queens of the Sidhe, particularly Mothers Summer and Winter, are beings of such intrinsic power that their true forms are likely to be completely incomprehensible.